Every cricket club should have a defibrillator. It’s that simple.

 The British Heart Foundation reports that just 1 in 10 people in the UK survive an out-of-hospital cardiac arrest (OHCA).

-According to the Community Heartbeat Trust, 60,00 people sustain sudden cardiac arrest outside hospital and are treated by the emergency services every year.
+According to the Community Heartbeat Trust, 60,00 people sustain sudden cardiac arrest outside hospital and are treated by emergency services every year.

 How does a defibrillator help?